Set up your Indoor Vegetable Garden with the Lettuce Grow Farmstand and Glow Rings!

 We’ve had our Farmstand for just over a year now, and it’s been such a great investment for our family.

-I’ll try to answer some of the most asked questions I get in this post and covering the Lettuce Grow Farmstand, Glow Rings, and seedling topics in this post, but as always, feel free to post additional questions you have in the comments below.
+I’ll try to answer some of the most asked questions I get in this post and cover the Lettuce Grow Farmstand, Glow Rings, and seedling topics in this post, but as always, feel free to post additional questions you have in the comments below.

 *This post contains affiliate links, however, all opinions are my own, as always.